blogjs/blogjs.github.io/_posts/2016-06-06-es6-constants.markdown

 ## Const

 In Javascript ES5 there is no immutable variables.
 Everywhere you are defining `var`, even if you need constant data.
-And actually you cannot be sure if this variable exists or has the proper value after x lines of code executed. \n So in Javascript ES6 there is `const`, like the C++ one, which allows you to have immutable variable, so let's look how does it work:  <!--more-->
+And actually you cannot be sure if this variable exists or has the proper value after x lines of code executed.
+So in Javascript ES6 there is `const`, like the C++ one, which allows you to have immutable variable, so let's look how does it work:  <!--more-->

 ___